Doubling Down on Boston with $140M of Fresh Earliest Stage Capital

 Underscore will continue to invest in companies at the earliest-stage, focusing on those in the Saas applications and infrastructure space.
 We’ll also continue to focus our energy on contributing to the Boston startup ecosystem through the engagement and expansion of the Underscore Core community.
 The community, which is comprised of Boston’s leading entrepreneurs, executives, and tech experts, provides founders with the aligned resources necessary to build enduring businesses.
 The strength of the ever-growing community is exhibited each year at functional best-practice workshops, industry roundtables, topical dinners, peer meetups, community summits, and investment reviews for Core Partners.

 To even better support the growing Core Community, we’ve rounded out our team with four new hires including, most recently, the hiring of Jenni Goodman.
-Jenni, who we’re pretty sure has community building in her DNA, will serve our Community Manager.
+Jenni, who we’re pretty sure has community building in her DNA, will serve as our Community Manager.
 We welcome you to reach out to Jenni and share how to best engage you!

 We’re also excited to share that, in 2019 we’ll be breaking out our Underscore sledgehammers and busting through our office walls!
 In order to support more founders on-site in our office, we’re doubling our incubation space in Old City Hall and making it available to the entrepreneurs in which we invest!
 We’ll also make the space available to those that we engage through our UFirst Summer fellowship program.